 Guidelines for Internships Abroad

 For students, adjusting to a new setting and culture is common to all education abroad experiences.
 Interns abroad must also learn to navigate the intricacies of the culture of work at their internship site.
 Additionally, an internship abroad may represent a student’s first professional work experience, which is another challenging transition.
 Together, these factors require additional preparation, support, and reflection.

 For institutions and organizations, there are many moving parts to manage.
 Students can go abroad with interning as the primary goal or as one part of their academic program.
-On U.S. campuses, students may seek advising for international internship opportunities from either the education abroad office, the career services office, or their academic advisors.
-Generally, career services offices will have more expertise about the values and challenges of internships domestically, and education abroad offices are better equipped to navigate the logistics of experiences abroad and prepare students for the cross-cultural challenges that await them.
-For each, advising for internship programs abroad is qualitatively different from the advising they do for other types of programs.
+On home campuses, students may seek advising for international internship opportunities from either the education abroad office, the career services office, or their academic department.
+Generally, career services offices will have more expertise about the application process, challenges, and professional development associated with internships domestically, and education abroad offices are better equipped to navigate the logistics of experiences abroad and prepare students for the cross-cultural challenges that await them.
+For each, advising for internships abroad is qualitatively different from the advising they do for other types of programs.
 The best outcome results when these offices work together to ensure that colleagues across the institution, including faculty, are knowledgeable about internships abroad.
-Organizations coordinating internships can be instrumental in helping advisors understand how internships abroad are different from domestic ones, and how to prepare students effectively.
+Organizations coordinating internships can be instrumental in helping advisors understand how internships abroad have an added layer of complexity, and how to prepare and support students effectively.

 There are 16 items in the toolbox.
 Please log-in or join The Forum to access these essential resources.